Badly Giving Blood

 When the needle was taken out that's when I started feeling a little lightheaded.

-I remember a lady asking me to hold the gauze to stop the blood, but that's when I blacked out.
+I remember a lady asking me to hold the gauze to stop the blood, but that's when I was out.

 Passing out is so weird.
 I felt like I was dreaming.
 I could slightly see and hear my surroundings, but I couldn't answer.
 I woke up to seeing 4 of the blood center employees saying my name over me and feeling 3 ice packs on my chest, one behind my neck and one on my head.